Torus stability under Kato bounds on the Ricci curvature: Introduction

-A new point in our proof of Theorem \ref{Thm:A} is an almost rigidity result (Theorem \ref{thm:presEucl}) which implies that under such an estimate, the restriction of $\widehat \cA$ to a ball of radius $64n^2D$ realizes an $\eps D$-almost isometry with a Euclidean ball of the same radius.
+One original point in our proof of Theorem \ref{Thm:A} is the use of an almost rigidity result (Theorem \ref{thm:presEucl}) which implies that under such an estimate, the restriction of $\widehat \cA$ to a ball of radius $64n^2D$ realizes an $\eps D$-almost isometry with a Euclidean ball of the same radius.
 We prove this almost rigidity result by means of the analysis developed in \cite{CMT}.
 Then we can follow the lines of Gallot's argument to get Theorem \ref{Thm:A}.

-Our proof of Theorem \ref{Thm:B} uses a Reifenberg regularity result that we proved in our previous paper \cite[Theorem 5.19]{CMT2}, see Proposition \ref{Reife}.
-To put us in a position to apply this result in our context, we prove first that

-for a suitable $t$ of order $D^2$, then we prove an estimate à la Cheeger--Yau \cite{CheegerYau} in order to compare the heat kernel $\widehat{H}$ of $\widehat{M}$ to the integrand of \eqref{almost1}.